-We produced this cure infographic to show the different approaches we take to energy conservation, organic farming, and waste recycling here on our agriturismo in Chianti, Podere Patrignone.
+We produced this cute infographic to show the different approaches we take to eco-tourism, energy conservation, organic farming, and waste recycling here on our agriturismo in Chianti, Podere Patrignone.

 When we first came to Italy, some 10 years ago, we knew we had an opportunity that not many people have.
 Not only did we get to live and work in stunningly beautiful surroundings, but we also have to space and the wherewithal to not just talk about ‘green living’, but to really do something about it.
 So, we set about hatching a cunning plan with one goal: to become ‘carbon positive’ within 5 years.
 That’s to say, instead of being net producers of carbon, as nearly everyone is in this day and ago, we wanted to use our space and resources to remove carbon from the atmosphere.